sdfond/onlineGP/README.md

-# PanasonicGP
+# OnlineGP
-A complete GP regression model for predicting curb height in collaboration with Panasonic
+A complete GP offline/online regression model for predicting curb height.

 RawData
 - contain all the data in raw format